arigo/BaroqueUI/README.md

 The signature of the Register() static method is:

         static void Register(MonoBehaviour tracker,
-                             float priority = 0.0f,
+                             float priority,
 							 bool concurrent = false);

 		delegate float GetPriorityDelegate(Controller controller);
 		static void Register(MonoBehaviour tracker,
-                             GetPriorityDelegate priority,
+                             GetPriorityDelegate priority = ...,
 							 bool concurrent = false);

 The "priority" is used to pick trackers in case there are overlapping colliders.
-The priority is given to trackers where "priority" is highest.
+The highest "priority" value is choosen first.
+The priority is given either as a plain float, or as a delegate: the latter is used to vary the priority based on the exact controller position.
+If not specified, the priority is computed as follows: it is a negative number equal to minus the distance between the controller and a "core point" (usually the center of the collider, but for capsule colliders it is the closest point on the segment between the center of the two end spheres).
-Typically, the delegate version of "priority" is used to vary the priority based on the exact controller position.
-The default is a delegate that computes a negative priority, equal to minus the distance between the controller and a "core point" (like the collider box or sphere's center) or "core segment" (like the collider capsule's central axis).

 If the returned priority is ``float.NegativeInfinity``, then the controller is considered completely outside the tracker.

 If the tracker is registered with ``concurrent: false`` (the default), then BaroqueUI takes care for you that only one controller can be